-Installation and rental of a personal emergency response system (PERS) are covered when a doctor's letter attesting to its medical necessity is included with the claim.
+Installation and rental of a personal emergency response system (PERS) are covered.

 Member costs PERS installation 20% coinsurance (limited to \$50 each calendar year) PERS rental No member costs (limited to \$40 a month)

 - The 20% coinsurance doesn't count toward the coinsurance limit. - There is no coverage for the purchase of a PERS unit.